-First, it’s important to establish that liposuction does permanently remove fat from the body.
-Fat cells are literally suctioned away from the target area and discarded.
+First, it’s important to establish that liposuction does permanently remove unwanted fat from from the body.
+Remaining fat cells are literally suctioned away from the target area and discarded.
 In this way, patients see immediate results after their liposuction results, which become increasingly apparent as procedure-related swelling decreases.

 Can the number of fat cells really return over time?
 That’s another question, and the answer is: Technically, yes the fat cells can return over time.
 But the good news is that you can usually prevent the fat cells from returning.

 Generally speaking, fat will not return after liposuction if you are able to maintain the same weight you were right after liposuction or only have a slight weight gain, unless you get pregnant.
 Here’s an example:

 Let’s say you weighed 150 pounds before liposuction and had 7 pounds of fat removed during your surgery.
 This would have resulted in a net weight of 143 lbs. after surgery.
 If you’re able to maintain this same weight after liposuction (143 lbs.), you shouldn’t have to worry about regaining fat.